My Tale of Turds: A Toilet Training Horror Story

 I began to freak out.
 The angry faces now leering at me through the front windows only magnified this mild hysteria.
 Oh God.
 They knew.

+It had taken very little time to link together the frantic exit of mother and two young children to the war zone left behind in the showers.
 Staff and clued-in patrons greased me through the glass, as I made a hasty phone call to a friend, who, in between snorts of laughter, promised to be there ASAP.
 A weary eyed cleaner armed with an old mop and bucket shot me such a nasty look, I almost broke down then and there.

+But, continuing with my incredibly mature handling of the situation, I pretended not to see any of these looks.
 I pretended I was a potato; I only broke out of my spud-disguise to threaten my daughter, when she would announce proudly to any and all passers by that she “Did a big poo in the pool!
 Pooed everywhere!”.

 I would put on a toothy grin and whisper threats of what would happen if she didn’t shut up, whilst giving my best, ‘Oh, the thing kids say!’ kind of smile.
+I tried to present myself as a relaxed happy mother.

 I looked like a strung out bag lady that had arguments with parking meters.